Published Date: February 04, 2015

 Responsible survivors (legal spouse/partner, legal parent of a child under 18 years old or sponsor of an immigrant) are not allowed to enhance the basic funeral benefits IS provides.
 Any individual or group except for responsible survivors may make a financial contribution toward enhancement of any funeral services.
 This contribution is not considered a financial resource to off-set the total funeral cost.

 Non-responsible survivors are not required to cover the cost of the basic funeral service.
 However, there may be situations where a non-responsible survivor would like to upgrade the funeral services.
 In these cases Human Services pays the agreement amount for the basic funeral service and the non-responsible survivor pays the difference.
 For example, a request for an upgrade to the casket is considered if the non-responsible survivor agrees to pay the difference.

-Occasionally, unique situations arise which may not be clearly identified in the Agreement and which may require consultation with Income Support Policy at 780‑422‑3188.
+Occasionally, unique situations arise which may not be clearly identified in the Agreement and which may require consultation with Income Support Program Policy.
+For these situations, the ASCC will gather all relevant information and contact Income Support Program Policy.
 Some unique situations are outlined below.

 Person with No Next of Kin